-4.4 Capitation Payments to Managed Care Organization
+4.5 Capitation Payments to Managed Care Organization

-Payment to the MCO will be based on the enrollment data transmitted from the Department to its fiscal agent each month, and upon the monthly claims invoices submitted by the MCO to the fiscal agent.
-The fiscal agent will reconcile these data, and will not pay a capitation on behalf of members who appear on only one of the two sources.
-The MCO will be responsible for detecting the source of the inconsistency between the enrollment data and the MCO monthly claims invoice.
+Payment to the MCO will be based on the enrollment data transmitted from the Department to its Fiscal Agent each month, and upon the monthly claims invoices submitted by the MCO to the Fiscal Agent.
+The Fiscal Agent will reconcile these data, and will not pay a capitation on behalf of members who appear on only one of the two sources.

+The MCO is responsible for detecting the source of the inconsistency between the enrollment data and the MCO monthly claims invoice.
 The MCO must notify the Department in writing of any inconsistency between enrollment and payment data no later than within 45 days from the day inconsistency was determined by the MCO.
 The Department agrees to provide to the MCO information needed to determine the source of the inconsistency within ten working days after receiving written notice of the request to furnish such information.
 The Department will recoup overpayments or reimburse underpayments as soon as administratively possible.
 The adjusted payment (representing reinstated members) for each month of coverage will be included in the next monthly capitation payment, based on updated MCO enrollment information for that month of coverage.